spences10/scottspence.com/posts/2022/03/09/make-a-url-shortener-with-sveltekit/index.md

 redirect to `https://scottspence.com`.

-I'll need a way to know what the source URL is in the endpoint so I can destructure that out of the context passed tp the endpoint.
+I'll need a way to know what the source URL is in the endpoint so I can destructure that out of the context passed to the endpoint.

 Let's take a quick look at what we get in the `context` (or `ctx`) object.